 Finally, confirm the repository appears in DNF’s enabled repository list:

-If the repository does not appear, check that enabled=1 is set in the repository file and that no syntax errors exist in the configuration.
+If the repository does not appear, check that enabled=1 is set correctly and that no syntax errors exist in the configuration file.

 Additional Help

-If none of the above solutions resolve your issue, consult the official VS Code FAQ or post your question on the Rocky Linux forums, where community members and maintainers can provide additional assistance.
+If none of the above solutions resolve your issue, consult the official VS Code FAQ for additional troubleshooting guidance.
+You can also post your question on the Rocky Linux forums, where community members and maintainers can provide distribution-specific assistance.

 Conclusion

-Visual Studio Code delivers a powerful development environment for Rocky Linux systems with enterprise-grade stability and extensive customization through extensions.
-The official Microsoft repository ensures consistent security updates through your standard DNF workflow, while support for both stable and insider channels accommodates different stability requirements.
-Your Rocky Linux system now runs a professional code editor suitable for application development, infrastructure automation, and system administration tasks at any scale.
+Visual Studio Code provides a powerful and extensible development environment for Rocky Linux systems.
+The official Microsoft repository ensures consistent security updates through your standard DNF workflow, while support for both stable and insider channels accommodates different development needs.
+Your Rocky Linux system now runs a professional code editor suitable for application development, infrastructure automation, and system administration tasks.